Norton le Moors Primary Academy - Organisations

 Facilities we have at present include:

-• One disabled toilet.
+• 2 disabled toilets.

 How will the setting prepare and support my child/young person to join the next stage of education and life?